- If your child is not going to be at school please use the Report an Absence feature within Hero or phone the school office before 9:00am.

 Every second year (in term three) we hold a Pet Day event at school.
 Activities range from children dressing up in an animal theme for the day, classroom treasure hunts, dog agility course, animal care demonstrations, animal cake decorating/baking, animal sculptures, animal collages and pet viewing.
 Information will be loaded onto our Event Calendar closer to the time.
 Last event was held in 2016.

-If you wish to meet a teacher for any particular reason during the school year, please contact the teacher for an appointment.
+If you wish to meet a teacher for any particular reason during the school year, please contact the teacher or school office via email for an appointment.

-Opportunities will be given for parents to be informed of curriculum development and other school areas of focus.
+Regular opportunities will be given for whanau to share aspirations for their tamariki, provide feedback on learning opportunities and support curriculum development and other school areas of focus at MPS.